 On December 21, 1912, John Landis joined the George H. Thomas Post No. 5 of the GAR based in Olympia, Thurston County, Washington.

-In February of 1913 Landis was admitted to the Washington Soldiers Home at Orting, Pierce County, Washington.
+On March 11, 1913 Landis was admitted to the Washington State Soldiers Home at Orting, Pierce County, Washington.
 Included in his record of application is a handwritten note from Landis on his business stationery.
 The letterhead reads “Capital Poultry Ranch, Olympia, Washington - John Landis, Proprietor”.
-In March of 1913 Landis transferred to the Soldiers Colony at Orting, Washington.
+On March 17, 1913 Landis transferred to the Soldiers Home Colony at Orting, Washington.

 Landis’ obituary reports his final residence as Puyallup, Pierce County, Washington and notes that he lived in Olympia, Thurston County, Washington and Orting, Pierce County, Washington before coming to Puyallup.
 John A. Landis died on April 26, 1915 and is buried at Oakwood Hill Cemetery, Tacoma, Pierce County, Washington.
 Custer Post No. 6 of Tacoma, Washington coordinated the services.
 John’s wife, Clara Landis, died in 1958.